 Presents and critiques predominant and emergent traditions of Educational Action Research internationally.
 The handbook contains theoretical and practical based chapters by highly respected scholars whose work has been seminal in building knowledge and expertise in the field.
 The handbook is organized into four sections, each beginning with a short introduction: - Action research methodology: diversity of rationales and practices - Professional: Knowledge production, staff development, and the status of educators - Personal: Self-awareness, development and identity - Political: Popular knowledge, difference, and frameworks for change.

-Offers a comprehensive overview of the full range of both practical and theoretical issues facing educational leadership today.
-Authors boldly address the most fundamental and contested issues in the field, including culturally relevant and distributed leadership; critical policy and practice issues predicting the new century's conflict; the paradox of changes; and the promises, paradoxes, and pitfalls of standards for educational leaders.
+This fully updated Second Edition offers an unflinching and comprehensive overview of the full range of both practical and theoretical issues facing educational leadership today.
+Editor Fenwick W. English and 30 renowned authors boldly address the most fundamental and contested issues in the field, including culturally relevant and distributed leadership; critical policy and practice issues predicting the new century's conflict; the paradox of changes; and the promises, paradoxes, and pitfalls of standards for educational leaders.

 Provides more than 8,600 sources of education-related financial aid and awards at all levels of study.
 Look for the section on federal financial aid for a quick summary of programs sponsored by the federal government.
 Also included is a state-by-state listing of agencies that users can contact in their home state.